kevinlowe0x3F7/event-checkin/README.md

 7. Type safety gaps between the DB schema and actions

 Clearly a lot of potential problems in the future.
 The next step will be to use tRPC to address some of these.

+## V2: tRPC (what can be improved still)

+One thing we have made much better is the type safety across the entire app.
+For example, if I were to go ahead and add an extra field to the Events schema that I return in all my APIs, the frontend automatically gets those updated.

+1. Still need to manually refresh pages whenever the server gets updated
+2. Still race conditions when two staff members check in at the same time